 "All of a sudden, you can breathe," he said.

 The medical community allows that nicotine on its own is a relatively harmless, though addictive, stimulant.
-There just isn't any data on the long-term use of vaporizing it along with a few other chemicals and inhaling it for 20 years.

 "You remove the combustion process and you obviously have a safer product," said Dr. Taylor Hays, director of the Mayo Clinic Nicotine Dependence Center.
 "It would be impossible to assume they're safe given that the industry is completely unregulated and given that people are inhaling different chemicals deep into their lungs."